RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_DIRTY_MEMORY
 ----------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_DIRTY_MEMORY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the memory areas used for the RTEMS Workspace and the C Program Heap are dirtied with a ``0xCF`` byte pattern during system initialization.

-NOTES:
+.. rubric:: NOTES:

 Dirtying memory can add significantly to system initialization time.
 It may assist in finding code that incorrectly assumes the contents of free memory areas is cleared to zero during system initialization.
-In case :ref:`CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY` is also defined, then the
-    memory is first dirtied and then zeroed.
+In case :ref:`CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY` is also defined, then the memory is first dirtied and then zeroed.

 See also :ref:`CONFIGURE_MALLOC_DIRTY`.

 ..
 Generated from spec:/acfg/if/disable-newlib-reentrancy

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_DISABLE_NEWLIB_REENTRANCY